31z4/tox-docker/README.md

 # Docker image packaging for tox

-_Disclaimer: this project is under active development and is not recommended for production use._
+_Disclaimer: this project is under active development and not recommended for production use._

 [tox](https://tox.wiki) is a generic Python virtual environment management and test command line tool.
-This multi-arch Docker image neatly packages tox v4 along with all currently [active Python versions](https://devguide.python.org/versions/#status-of-python-versions).
+This multi-arch Docker image neatly packages tox v4 along with all currently [active CPython versions](https://devguide.python.org/versions/#status-of-python-versions):
+* 3.7
+* 3.8
+* 3.9
+* 3.10
+* 3.11

 The image is secure, compact, and easy to use.

-At this moment, the image only supports the following platforms:
+At this moment, it supports the following platforms:
 * `linux/arm64/v8`
 * `linux/amd64`